This guide contains a comprehensive overview of Oakcrest policies and important information in one document that can be printed for your convenience.

 Kamas, UT 84036.

 Modesty and safety are taken seriously at Oakcrest.
 Campers should only bring clothes that fit the following guidelines: Shirts should completely cover cleavage, the midriff, and shoulder, and should not be tight.
-To protect against tick bites, pants must be long and without holes (no shorts, capris, or leggings).
-Shoes must cover the entire foot (no sandals or flip-flops), and socks should be worn at all times.
+To protect against tick bites, pants must be long and without holes (no shorts or capris).
+Shoes must cover the entire foot (no sandals, flip-flops, or crocs), and socks should be worn at all times.
 Long socks must be worn on the hike and are encouraged at all other times to prevent tick bites.
 In addition, campers are expected to follow the dress and behavior guidelines listed in the For the Strength of Youth pamphlet.
 Campers who are not dressed according to these standards when they arrive at the busing location on their first day of camp will be asked to change before boarding their bus.

 Stake leaders should give the Oakcrest EpiPen Form to any camper who will be bringing an epipen to camp.
 It should be passed out to these campers at your stake’s Oakcrest Kickoff Meeting, filled out by their parents/guardians, collected by the stake leader, and turned in on Registration Day.
 A link to the Oakcrest EpiPen Form can also be found on the online registration form and on the website under the Forms tab.
 Epipens are not provided at camp.